 / Protocol · x402 v2

-x402 turns the forgotten HTTP 402 status code into a machine-readable payment protocol.
-An AI agent hits an API, gets a 402 response with payment terms, signs a gasless USDC transfer, retries — and the resource unlocks.
-No checkout pages, no API keys, no subscriptions.
+x402 turns the forgotten HTTP 402 status code into a payment protocol machines can read.
+Your agent hits an API, gets a 402 with payment terms, signs a gasless USDC transfer, retries, and the resource unlocks.
+No checkout pages, no API keys, no monthly bills.

 / What is x402